sis/i3-starterpack/README.md

 `sudo apt-get install i3-wm dunst i3lock i3status suckless-tools` <br />

 - **Then install some additional packages to make your desktop enjoyable** <br />
-`sudo apt-get install compton hsetroot rxvt-unicode xsel rofi fonts-noto fonts-mplus xsettingsd lxappearance scrot viewnior`
+`sudo apt-get install compton nitrogen rxvt-unicode xsel rofi fonts-noto fonts-mplus xsettingsd lxappearance scrot viewnior`

 ## Explanations of Additional Packages
 - Compton is a compositor to provide some desktop effects like shadow, transparency, fade, and transiton.
-- Hsetroot is a wallpaper handler. i3 has no wallpaper handler by default.
+- Nitrogen is a wallpaper handler. i3 has no wallpaper handler by default.
 - URxvt is a lightweight terminal emulator, part of *i3-sensible-terminal*.
 - Xsel is a program to access X clipboard.
 We need it to make copy-paste in URxvt available.
 Hit Alt+C to copy, and Alt+V to paste.
 - Rofi is a program launcher, similar with dmenu but with more options.